dillingerlab/dillingerlabs.tech/_posts/2022-03-29-unix-programming-interface.md

 | add 1 to semaphore | subtract 1 to semaphore - UNBLOCKED |
 | subtract 1 to semaphore - BLOCKED | --- |
 - `OOMKiller` never heard of the low level implementation; cool
+- daemons use file mandatory file locking to manage instance (ie only one) - common ports are often used the same way

+# Sockets